unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

 # The orientation of the bars

-We usually orient the bars vertically, but if the x-axis labels are long, then it can be better to orient the bars horizontally instead, by swapping which axes we map the variables to.
+We usually orient the bars vertically, but if the x-axis labels are long, it can be better to orient the bars horizontally instead, by swapping the variables.
 Try it for yourself.
 Do you think one way is better than the other?

 <label><input type="radio" name="orient" onclick="orient.update({chart: {inverted: false}})" checked/>Vertical</label>
 <label><input type="radio" name="orient" onclick="orient.update({chart: {inverted: true}})"/>Horizontal</label>